SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Unlike Aloe Care Health's other two systems, Total Care needs Wi-Fi to properly monitor users in their homes.
 In the event of a Wi-Fi outage, the system uses 4G as a backup so you're always protected.

-If you decide to purchase the Mobile Companion as a standalone package, you'll pay $34.99 per month with a $149.99 equipment fee.
+If you decide to purchase the Mobile Companion as a stand-alone package, you'll pay $24.99 per month and a $99.99 equipment fee.
 This is Aloe Care Health's least expensive system, making it my pick for those on a tight budget.

 As discussed above, the Mobile Companion is an all-in-one mobile unit worn as a necklace.
 It has a five-day battery life, so you can throw it on and take it with you wherever you go.
 Plus, the unit comes with built-in fall detection.
 Some other mobile systems require you to purchase a separate fall detection pendant, meaning you need to carry two pieces of equipment with you everywhere.
 I appreciate that Aloe Care Health doesn't charge extra for fall detection or require a second pendant.